 - The deregistration date cannot be the same day as you submit your application nor more than 30 days in the future.
 If the FSP provides licensed or certified services, or is awaiting licensing or certification, you must specify a date that’s at least 5 working days in the future.

 - You have the option of providing documents to support your request.

 - If you're a third party making this request, upload the completed Voluntary Deregistration Authority Form.

 - Read the declaration and confirm that you have done so.

 What happens next

-- email you to tell you when we have deregistered your FSP
+- send you a notice of deregistration to tell you when we have deregistered your FSP, and

 - place a public notice of deregistration against your FSP on the Financial Service Providers Register (FSPR) for a period of 20 working days.

 If your request is rejected, we will email you and explain our reasons for not accepting your request.